Jay-davisphem/zuri-internship-tasks/tasks/simple_js/README.md

 This simple calculator app made use of prompt to read input because `javascript readline` isn't as cool as `python input`.
-To run calculator.js, please follow the following steps `node
+To run calculator.js, please follow the following steps `

-// to install the single input dependencies

-npm init -y
+npm init -y # initialize package.json

-npm install prompt-sync
+npm install prompt-sync # to install the single input dependencies

-// to run the calculator.js
+node calculator.js # to run the calculator.js

-node calculator.js
 `